Kedaar-NR/Kedaar-NR/README.md

 ## 🧠 About Me

- EECS + Business at UC Berkeley M.E.T.
+ At UC Berkeley M.E.T. majoring in EECS and Business.
+I love building things that I can use.

-  I build impactful projects.
+  The vast majority of my projects were public before January 2025, but I’ve been adding to my public repos recently — take a look!

 ---